Grain AI Review —

 The Collaborative Intelligence Hub, not the Note-Taker.

 This Grain AI review starts with the distinction that makes every other feature make sense.
 Most AI meeting tools optimise for personal productivity — lightweight summaries, standalone note-taking, and individual workflow acceleration that makes one person's post-call life easier.
-Grain optimises for something structurally different: collaborative organisational knowledge sharing across teams who all need access to the same customer conversations.
+Grain AI optimises for something structurally different: collaborative organisational knowledge sharing across teams who all need access to the same customer conversations.

 The focus is not isolated meeting productivity.
 It is cross-functional knowledge distribution.
 Most organisations already collect customer calls, sales demos, onboarding sessions, and product interviews.
-The real problem is that those insights remain trapped inside isolated conversations — accessible to the person who was on the call, invisible to everyone who needed to know what was said.
+The real problem is that those insights remain trapped inside isolated conversations, accessible to the person who was on the call, invisible to everyone who needed to know what was said.
 A product manager cannot see what the sales team is hearing about pricing friction.
 Engineering cannot see what customer success is fielding about bugs.
 Leadership cannot verify what customers are actually saying about the product versus what internal summaries claim they said.

 The shift to collective